Sourav326/Nodejs-API/README.md

 ```

-#### Note: If you find this project useful than please give star and share with your friend.
+#### Note: You have no need to install these below packages as you already installed them with the command npm install.

 ## Packages